-I am currently looking for Post-doctoral Research Fellows, PhD students, Junior Research Fellows and trainees to join the lab.
-I am especially looking for experienced people who are well-versed in bioinformatics, molecular biology methods, phylogenetic methods, or field ecology.
+We are currently looking for Post-doctoral Research Fellows, PhD students, Junior Research Fellows and trainees to join the lab.
+We are especially looking for experienced people who are well-versed in bioinformatics, evolutionary genetics, molecular biology methods, phylogenetic methods, or field ecology.
 Students with degrees in genetics, biodiversity, zoology, entomology, biostatistics, biochemistry, biotechnology and bioinformatics will be at an advantage, although students with degrees in any field of biology are encouraged to apply to join my lab.
 Please contact me if you have the qualifications and interest to participate in the kind of research that is done in my lab.
 You will have the freedom to choose whether or not you want to work on ongoing projects, and how much time you want to devote to those projects.
 You will also be free to work independently on a new research project or study system provided that your project is: (a) scientifically interesting and on a solid footing, and/or (b) related to biodiversity research and conservation in the Indian Region, and thus in line with the long-term goals of my lab (remember that the definition of biodiversity is broad, and I am interested in research that spans from the fields of community ecology to molecular genetics).
 Potential lab members who will bring considerable experience and/or expertise with a particular scientific method or group of organisms, or bring new exciting projects and collaborations to the lab, are very welcome and will be especially valued.

 Before contacting me with any queries, you are advised to read about various opportunities and ways to join the lab, as well as general expectations and guidelines, given below.
 Separate guidelines are given for students at different stages, so please read this entire page carefully.